sgkit/frontend-ui/README.md

-#FOLUKE (fo-lu-ke)
+#FOLUKE (fo-lu-keH)

-A simple but feature packed UI starter-kit for frontend development.
+A simple but feature packed UI starter-kit for frontend development, it is a toolkit for making life as a frontend developer a bit easier.
+It contains UI Elements, Web-Components (Polymer / Angular),

 ##Features